 Charitable giving during the holiday season is a recognized tradition all over the world.
 From donating to your favorite charity to volunteering at a soup kitchen, charitable giving is every bit as important to the holiday season as spending time with friends and family.

-- The recipient (qualified charities are the only ones that can receive a donation that is tax deductible, so gifting to your family will not give you a tax break);
+- The recipient (qualified charities are the only ones that can receive a donation that is tax-deductible, so gifting to your family will not give you a tax break)

-- How you structure your donations; and
+- How you structure your donations

 - The form in which you donate

-Volunteering.
+Volunteering is a worthwhile donation.
 Although you cannot deduct the time you spend volunteering, you can deduct the transportation costs and other expenses related to your charitable work.

-IRS Tips for Deducting Charitable Contributions
+Limitations for Deducting Contributions

-Donations of $250 or more.
 Anytime you donate and want to claim a deduction for donated cash or goods of $250 or more, you must have a written statement from the charity.
 The statement should display the amount of the donation, describe any property given, and indicate whether the organization provided any goods or services in exchange for the gift.

-Donated property.
 If you donated property instead of cash, the deduction amount is typically the fair market value for the items.

-Benefit in return.
 In cases where you get something in return for your donation, your deduction will be limited.
 You will be able to deduct the difference between the amount of your gift versus what you received in return.

 Another resource that may be helpful when it comes to your charitable giving plans is Charity Navigator.
 This website will give you tons of options when looking for a charitable organization and makes it easy to find an organization that is not only legit but caters to the causes you want to support.